Introduction

 StarCraft II: Wings of Liberty

-The final mission in StarCraft II: Wings of Liberty is another memorable encounter, where players must defend against overwhelming odds while completing a critical objective.
-Like XCOM 2: War of the Chosen, StarCraft II: Wings of Liberty builds up to its final mission with intense narrative stakes and a significant challenge.
-In the “All-In” mission of Wings of Liberty, players must protect the artifact from waves of Zerg while completing various objectives.
-The sense of urgency and the need for quick thinking in managing resources and defenses mirror the pressure felt in the final mission of XCOM 2.
-However, the two games offer different experiences in terms of tactical depth.
-While StarCraft II emphasizes fast-paced real-time strategy, XCOM 2 allows for more deliberate and thoughtful planning due to its turn-based nature.
-Both missions are iconic in their respective genres, offering players a climactic and satisfying conclusion to their campaigns.
+Another truly memorable act is the final mission of StarCraft II: Wings of Liberty, wherein the player must defend an objective against overwhelming odds.
+Like XCOM 2: War of the Chosen, StarCraft II: Wings of Liberty builds toward the ultimate mission with high narrative stakes and a challenging climax.
+During “All-In” of Wings of Liberty, waves of Zerg descend upon the players and the artifact must be protected, all while it is necessary to complete several different objectives.
+The urgency coupled with the necessity of quick decision-making in terms of managing resources and defenses feels very much like the pressure one is put under during the last mission in XCOM 2.
+Yet, the two differ in terms of tactical depth.
+Whereas StarCraft II tilts toward fast-paced real-time strategy, XCOM 2 allows for more heady, calculated planning, being turn-based.
+Both are iconic missions in their respective genres, giving players a climactic and satisfying finish for their campaigns.

 Fire Emblem: Three Houses